-(A) The board of examiners of nursing home administrators shall:
+(A) The board of executives of long-term services and supports shall:

 (1) Develop, adopt, impose, and enforce regulations prescribing standards which must be met by individuals in order to receive a license as a nursing home administrator, which standards shall be designed to ensure that nursing home administrators are of good character and are otherwise suitable, and who, by training and experience, are qualified to serve as nursing home administrators;

 (2) Develop and apply appropriate techniques, including examinations and investigations, for determining whether an individual meets such standards;

 (3) Issue licenses and registrations to individuals determined, after application of such techniques, to meet such standards, and revoke or suspend licenses or registrations previously issued by the board in any case where the individual holding such license or registration is determined to have failed substantially to conform to the requirements of such standards;